yvesguillo/crawlect/README.md

   --llm-request readme
 ```

-> Crawlect will write your digest, then generate an `<output path>.analysis.md` file packed with insights.
+> Crawlect writes your digest, then generates an `<output path>.analysis.md` file packed with insights.
 > And **Yes!** This *README.md* have been generated like that.
 Well… with a bit of editing, yet much faster.
 Spend less time on boilerplate — more on content and *style*.

 ### Bonus